waynesutton/better-todo/files.md

     - Shows "Sign In to Search" modal when unauthenticated

 - `PomodoroTimer.tsx` - Built-in productivity timer with:
-  - **Duration toggle** - Switch between 25-minute focus sessions and 90-minute flow state sessions
+  - **Duration toggle** - Switch between 25-minute, 50-minute, and 90-minute sessions
-    - Waves icon to switch from 25 minutes to 90-minute flow state mode
+    - Waves icon for 25-minute focus mode
+    - Activity icon for 50-minute steady session
-    - Clock icon to switch back from 90 minutes to 25-minute focus mode
+    - Clock icon for 90-minute flow state mode
-    - Toggle button appears next to Start button (only visible when timer is idle)
+    - Toggle button appears next to Start button when timer is idle
+    - Toggle also available when timer is paused (in both modal and full-screen views)
+    - Changing duration while paused resets timer to new duration and stays paused
+    - Smooth transitions with no UI flickering
-    - All timer features work identically for both durations
+    - All timer features work identically for all durations
   - 25-minute or 90-minute Pomodoro timer with visual countdown display (MM:SS format)
   - **MP3-based audio notifications** for timer events:
     - Start sound (`timer-start.mp3`) plays once when timer begins (only if user started in current session)